cjekel/cjekel.github.io/_posts/2017-09-27-Python-with-Numba-faster-than-fortran.md

 ![Machine 2 times slower]({{ "/" | relative_url  }}assets/2017-09-27/Machine2_per.png)

 ### Discusion about memory usage
 You can't perform this benchmark without mentioning that this Python example is a Memory HOG wen compared to Fortran and MATLAB.
 Python will peak at 24 GB of RAM to do the math with the 1,000,000,000 element arrays, regardless of if you use Numba or pure NumPy.
 This is horribly inefficient -- since Python is only storing 16 GB of data in RAM after and before the operation.
 MATLAB and Fortran solve this problem with a peak memory usage of 16 GB of RAM.
 This is 33% more RAM required to perform the array operation with Python than MATLAB or Fortran.
+(Peak RAM usage was estimated using GNU time /usr/bin/time -v)

 ### Conclusion

 Wow Numba is Fast.
-I would have never expected to see a Python NumPy Numba array combination faster than compiled Fortran code.
+I would have never expected to see a Python NumPy Numba array combination as fast as compiled Fortran code.
 The cost is obviously that it takes time to port your already existing Python NumPy code to Numba.
-For this example, it's clear that you wouldn't benefit from porting your Python code to Fortran (well that is unless you run out of RAM).
 Numba's parallel acceleration worked really well on this problem, and with the 8 core AMD-FX870 Numba parallel ran 4 times faster than MATLAB code.

 Is there anything I missed?
 I'm looking forward to playing with Numba GPU acceleration in the future.
 You can take a look at the code I used to run the benchmark [here](https://github.com/cjekel/cjekel.github.io/tree/master/assets/2017-09-27).

+It's worthwhile to note that I did not do this benchmark with  [ATLAS](http://math-atlas.sourceforge.net/), and that using ATLAS may seriously speed up the Fortran execution of this problem (and likely speed up the Numpy and Numba execution as well).